 Note: There may be a slight delay for me to join the appointment if I am finishing with a previous appointment.
 Please be patient and I will join momentarily.

-You can decide during your phone consultation or your first session if online therapy, in-person therapy or a mix of both is the best fit for you.
-As we go along, we can also change how we work together to accommodate your needs, your work schedule and life's unexpected additions.
+You can decide during your phone consultation or your first session if online therapy or in-person therapy is the best fit for you.
+At this time, I am only providing online therapy services but can refer you to in-person providers.